 You can explore this beautiful park on foot with one of our waymarked walking routes, in the heart of Midlothian.
 Whether you’re a boots or sandals sort of person, fancy a two hour hike or leisurely amble in the countryside with a picnic, Dalkeith is the place to get outside and enjoy the great outdoors.

-With over 1,000 acres to explore, where will you start?
+With 2,000 acres to explore, where will you start?
 Perhaps the Wildernesse Walk on your way to Restoration Yard.
 Or experience the Old Wood Walk where you’ll discover trees over 700 years old.
 You can download a map of all the routes here to help you plan your visit.
 From 24th February don’t miss the spectacular swathes of snowdrops that appear on the red walk and stunning carpets of bluebells that appear in April. *Please note our Old Wood Walk (the purple route) will be closed from 19th November to allow the paths to recover from a very wet autumn.

 Whilst you’re out and about, keep an eye out for some of the wonderful wildlife that call Dalkeith Country Park their home.
 You may come across roe deer, otters, buzzards, foxes, badgers, hares and rabbits as you explore the wider park.
 Please be respectful of their habitat and enjoy Scotland’s outdoors responsibly.
 Good walking.